cms2l2v/2l2v_fwk/test/TStauStau/README.md

   1. Make sure the file "[DIR]/res/lumiSummary.json" was created
   2. Get the file with the pileup per lumisection, it is made available centrally in the directory "/afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions12/8TeV/PileUp/".
 I used the command `cp /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions12/8TeV/PileUp/pileup_JSON_DCSONLY_190389-208686_All_2012_pixelcorr.txt ./` - This step only needs to be done once, not once for each dataset... :stuck_out_tongue:
   3. Calculate the pileup distribution with `pileupCalc.py`.
 In my case I used the command `pileupCalc.py -i [DIR]/res/lumiSummary.json --inputLumiJSON pileup_JSON_DCSONLY_190389-208686_All_2012_pixelcorr.txt --calcMode observed --minBiasXsec 69400 --maxPileupBin 100 --numPileupBins 100 DataPileupHistogram.root` - nb: for minBiasXsec you should use 68000 or 69400 depending if you are using 2011 or 2012 data, respectively.
 Also, the number of bins can and should be customized, from my experience, 100 bins has been adequate, also note that the number of bins corresponds to the max number of bins, we want one bin for each number of vertexes, since this value is an integer, however the script should be able to handle a non integer bin size.
+  4. Depending on the analysis, it might be needed to merge the root files before proceeding to the next step.
+Since the root file is very simple and only contains a histogram, it is enough to `hadd` the files.
-  4. **ToDo: Convert the histogram to a list to be placed in config file for analysis**
+  5. **ToDo: Convert the histogram to a list to be placed in config file for analysis**

 ##### Integrated Luminosity calculation
 (*Instructions to get integrated luminosity:* [TWiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/LumiCalc))